The struggle couldn’t be more real.

 Read today’s jam-packed post on Content Upgrades

-Before diving into the nitty-gritty of creating these listing building powerhouses – let’s see why these babies are worth the top spot on your overstretch to-do list.
+Before diving into the nitty-gritty of creating these list building powerhouses – let’s see why these babies are worth the top spot on your already overstretched to-do list.
 You’re down for more sales right??

 What is a content upgrade exactly???